ExpediaGroup/adaptive-alerting/docs/architecture.md

   If the model fit is poor, the Performance Monitor can schedule a model rebuild with the model training module, or else simply log the issue for further remediation.
-- For outlier classifications, since the Outlier Detection module provides a pre-filter into Anomaly Detection, we would track classification [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall);
+- For outlier classifications, since the anomaly detection module provides a pre-filter into Anomaly Detection, we would track classification [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall);
   i.e., the extent to which the outlier detector captures all and only ground